-(1L, 2LB) (2CR) This introductory course in rocketry will provide an overview of various rocket propulsion concepts such as solid, hybrid, liquid, nuclear and antimatter.
-It will focus on composite solid rocket motors and cover their design, ballistic analysis, structural analysis, and thermal analysis.
-The course will discuss the design, analysis and constructor of rocket bodies including structural analysis, flight stability and recovery systems.
+(1L, 2LB)(2CR) This introductory course in rocketry will provide an overview of various rocket propulsion concepts such as solid, hybrid, liquid,

-ES 1101 - FYS: Introduction to Engineering Study
+ES 1101 -FYS: Introduction to Engineering Study

-(3L)(3CR) This is a first-year seminar course designed to help all first-year students make the transition from High School to College.
+(3L)(3CR) This is a firstyear seminar course designed to help all firstyear students make the transition from High School to College.
 In this seminar, you will build relationships with faculty and classmates in a community of exploration and discussion, as we investigate the world of ideas, problem-solving, and engineering.
 Students will be introduced to instructors who are passionate about their field of study, and equally committee to supporting student success.
 Fall